SABD-Fam

 Background

 In Germany, most people with dementia live at home and are supported and cared for by informal (family) carers.
 Informal carers are required to constantly adapt care to the changing needs of the person living with dementia (and to their own needs) in order to stabilize the home-based care arrangement in the long term.
-As part of the National Dementia Strategy (Measure 2.8.2), a pilot project is planned to develop and implement a low-threshold, multi-professional intervention to support informal carers and stabilize home-based care arrangements for people living with dementia.
+As part of the National Dementia Strategy (Measure 2.8.2), a pilot project was implemented to develop and implement a low-threshold, multi-professional intervention to support informal carers and stabilize home-based care arrangements for people living with dementia.

 Project aims